Capital City: Colombo

 In comparison to some of its neighbours, Sri Lanka seems to have made good progress in terms of access to school.
 However, there are huge disparities between the availability and quality of education between urban and poorer rural areas.
 In fact, a child from a rural farming community is only half as likely to complete the compulsory level of secondary education and one-tenth as likely to reach post-secondary education as those from urban communities.

-Compassion's work in Sri Lanka began in 2010 with Compassion's Child Survival Programme.
+Compassion began working in Sri Lanka through our local development partner in 2010 with the launch of our Child Survival Programme.
 The Child Sponsorship Programme was then started in January 2012.
 Currently, more than 14,599 registered children participate in 79 child development centres.

 Project days in Sri Lanka are generally held on Saturdays.
 During a typical project day, sponsored children will participate in activities such as ...